Shohimardon: Climate

-Flora and Fauna
+Flora and fauna

 In the water of Shohimardonsoy lives Triplophysa ferganaensis, an endemic fish species to the Shohimardonsoy river.
 Mountains are covered with wood.
-Most part of flat land is in use for agricultural plants.
+Most parts of the flat land is in use for agriculture.

 Demographics

 The population of the exclave in 1993 was about 5,100 people, of which 91% were Uzbeks, and 9% were Kyrgyz.
-Today around 10,000 people live in exclave, mostly ethnic Uzbeks.
+Today around 10,000 people live in the exclave, mostly ethnic Uzbeks.
 Statistical information about the population of Shohimardon (and Yardan) at the end of 19th century and at the first two decades of 20th century:

 Education

-One preschool establishment and one public school in Shohimardon town and one preschool establishment and one public school in Yordon village are all public educational establishments in subdivision.
+One preschool establishment and one public school in Shohimardon town and one preschool establishment and one public school in Yordon village are all public educational establishments in the subdivision.
 In addition to public education, private tutoring courses in language training, and preparing for university exams are available.

 Health

-There are two hospital in subdivision.
-Government continuously subsidies most educational and health services, to keep better life quality in isolated Shohimardon.
+There are two hospitals in the subdivision.
+The Uzbek government continuously subsidizes most educational and health services in order to maintain a reasonable quality of life in the isolated region.

 Religion

 Islam is main religion in all villages of exclave.
-Sunni Islam of Hanafi school is denomination.
+Sunni Islam of Hanafi school is the denomination.
 There is one mosque in use.

 Hamza Hakimzade Niyazi was stoned to death in the town of Shohimardon, by Islamic fundamentalists on the accusation of anti-religious activities.

 Transport

-Shohimardon is connected to mainland Uzbekistan via highway Ferghana-Shohimardon 4R-144.
+Shohimardon is connected to mainland Uzbekistan via the highway Ferghana-Shohimardon 4R-144.
 From Shohimardon town center local road R-144a leads to Qurbonkul (Blue lake) and R-144b to Dugoba mount camp.

 There are no public airports in Shohimardon.
 Most tourists from abroad or other parts of Uzbekistan who arrive by air land at Ferghana International airport, then make the transfer by car.
-It is proposed to build small airport for light aircraft to develop tourism in subdivision and directly connect it with Uzbekistan without crossing Kyrgyzstan's border, as it was built in another isolated exclave - Sokh.
+It is proposed to build a small airport for light aircraft to develop tourism in the subdivision and directly connect it with Uzbekistan without crossing Kyrgyzstan's border, as it was built in another isolated exclave - Sokh.

 Today there is no railway in Shohimardon.
 The closest railway station is located in Ferghana city.

 Two rivers and several streams flow through Shohimardon, but there is no major water transport, and no port or harbour.

 Public transport

 Bus service on the route "Fergana - Shohimardon" was stopped in August 2013.
 From April 25, 2017 the service in this direction has been restarted.
-There are 2 Isuzu buses on the route and it is served by "Fergana Golden Valley Navkari" LLC.
+There are two Isuzu buses on the route and it is served by "Fergana Golden Valley Navkari" LLC.
 Also there is cableway to Qurbonkul for 2 kilometers, mainly located in Kyrgyzstan territory.

 Economy

 Agriculture

-Mountainous territory and lower average temperature compared to mainland Uzbekistan, agriculture in Shohimardon is tough and not suitable for most agriculture plants like wheat or cotton that popular on Uzbekistan and Kyrgyzstan's flat lands.
+Because of mountainous territory and lower average temperatures compared to mainland Uzbekistan, agriculture in Shohimardon is tough and not suitable for most agriculture plants like wheat or cotton that are popular in Uzbekistan and Kyrgyzstan's flat lands.

 Apple, apricot and peach tree gardens are common in farmlands.

 Livestock, dairy products, meat, vegetable production are enough for only internal consumption and satisfies only domestic demand.